jonmccull/digital-garden/_notes/product-marketing.md

 The Product Marketing function leads on [[Positioning]] strategy, which includes two distinct areas: Product Positioning and Brand Positioning.

-Using insights from research, market trends and their knowledge of the category's competition, Product Marketing drives the definition of <strong>Product Positioning</strong> using factors including the ideal customer, use-cases, features, capabilities, benefits, and competitors.
-Typically, product positioning remains stable for periods of 12-18 months.
+Using insights from research, market trends and their knowledge of the category's competition, Product Marketing drives the definition of [[Product Positioning]] using factors including the ideal customer, use-cases, features, capabilities, benefits, and competitors.
+Typically, Product Positioning remains stable for periods of 12-18 months.

 Product Marketing works in collaboration with other marketing initiatives to evolve the Product Positioning in the market and category, as well as be an advocate for users in Go-to-Market and launch planning.